gneidermeier/stm8_mcp/docs/md/mainc.md

 Also the time spent in critical sections implemented (DI/EI) must be minimized as this also adds to the interrupt latency.

-The Background task updates the state machine actions and transitions, so they are maintained at a periodic rate.
-Within the state machine actions there may be expected to accommodate any non-deterministic behavior of the software related to e.g. the servicing the communication stack, the UI, fault management.
-These sub-tasks are pushed into the background task but in the worst case, should not exceed the Timer period (hence a frame-overrun).

 \startuml